Last updated: Jan. 21th, 2022, | By WayKen Rapid Manufacturing

 Machine shops usually carry out manufacturing tasks for the customers while must sign a Non-Disclosure Agreement (NDA) so that the engineers’ design won’t be passed on to mysterious third parties.

-4. Good communication and understand the needs of customers
+4. Good communication and understanding the needs of customers

-Good communication can build the manufacturing bridge between the customers and the machine shop, finally understand the details of the design, and promote the development of the project in the end.
+Good communication can build the manufacturing bridge between the customers and the machine shop.
+Understand the details of the design, get the manufacturability feedback and promote the development of the project in the end.

 Are you still looking for a respected, trusted CNC machine shop?
-WayKen as a prototype manufacturer can provide advanced manufacturing and prototyping solutions for global customers.
-Here is our CNC machining center.
+WayKen as a prototype manufacturer can provide advanced manufacturing and rapid prototyping solutions for global customers.
+Here is advanced our CNC machining center.

-We promise to ship your prototype & parts anywhere in the world in seven days or less
+We promise to ship your prototype & parts anywhere in the world in seven days or less.
+Get a free quote now.